projectara/greybus-spec/source/operations.rst

     GB_OP_INVALID                 0x06             Invalid argument supplied
     GB_OP_RETRY                   0x07             Request should be retried
-    GB_OP_NONEXISTENT             0x08             The device does not exist Reserved                      0x09 to 0x7f     Reserved for future use Reserved for Protocol use     0x80 to 0xfd     Status defined by the Protocol in use GB_OP_UNKNOWN_ERROR           0xfe             Unknown error occured
+    GB_OP_NONEXISTENT             0x08             The device does not exist Reserved                      0x09 to 0xfd     Reserved for future use GB_OP_UNKNOWN_ERROR           0xfe             Unknown error occured
     GB_OP_INTERNAL                0xff             Invalid initial value.
     ============================  ===============  =======================

-Values marked *Reserved for Protocol use* are to be used by the individual Protocols as defined in the :ref:`device-class-protocols` and :ref:`bridged-phy-protocols` sections below.

 Note that *GB_OP_INTERNAL* shall not be used in a response message.
 It is reserved for internal use by the Greybus application stack only.